Creativity and Machine Learning: A Survey

 \subsubsection{Critical Examination}

-Even if it targets explicitly the design domain, this approach is able to combine the three dimensions of creativity by Boden.
+Even if it explicitly targets the design domain, this approach is able to combine the three dimensions of creativity by Boden.
 Nonetheless, it is limited by the fact that artifacts have to be described through an attribute-value pair representation.
 In particular, a large number of features might be needed.
 Otherwise, we might lose aspects of the artifacts that are fundamental to correctly quantify creativity.
-Since it is not possible to know the fundamental features in advance, the method requires to enumerate as many features as possible.
-However, the risk is to define an excessive number of non-informative attributes, making the computation of the metrics too difficult.
-In fact, the data points become increasingly ``sparse'' as the dimensionality increases; many techniques (especially the clustering ones) are based on distance, and they may therefore suffer from the curse of dimensionality \cite{steinbach04}.
-Finally, as for classic machine learning techniques, there is the need of manually defining and extracting the chosen features from unstructured data, which is a time-consuming and potentially prone-to-error activity.
-A possible way to overcome the problems related to feature extraction and the curse of dimensionality might be the adoption of deep learning techniques, given their effectiveness with unstructured data.
+Since it is not possible to know the fundamental features in advance, the method requires one to enumerate as many features as possible.
+However, the risk is to define an excessive number of non-informative attributes, making the computation of the metrics too computationally expensive.
+In fact, the data points become increasingly ``sparse'' as dimensionality increases; many techniques (especially clustering) are based on distance, and therefore they may suffer from the curse of dimensionality \cite{steinbach04}.
+Finally, as for classic machine learning techniques, there is the need to manually define and extract the chosen features from unstructured data, which is a time-consuming and potentially prone-to-error activity.
+A possible way to overcome the problems related to feature extraction and the curse of dimensionality might be to adopt deep learning techniques, given their effectiveness with unstructured data.